Budgeting for your healthcare elective is essential — here's why:

 - Vaccinations: you might have to pay to have some of the necessary vaccinations to visit your destination, it’s best to check with your doctor or travel nurse about which you need

-- Visas: One of our advisors will help you figure out which visa you need and how to get it
+- Visas: If you need one, our team will tell you which visa you need and how much it costs

-- Donations: you might want to donate supplies to your hospital.
-We advise buying these in-country as they are generally cheaper, and it means you can assess the need when you arrive
+- Donations: you might want to donate supplies to your hospital —it's best to buy these in-country as they're generally cheaper and you can assess the need when you arrive

 - Extra luggage: don’t forget, many airlines charge for overweight or extra baggage